 Prereq.: Admission to the Professional Program and SPED 432.
 Examines formal and informal assessment materials and techniques used in evaluating adaptive skills, processing abilities, and academic achievement in individuals with learning and/or behavior problems.
 Topics include procedures for test selection/administration, methods for scoring and interpreting test results.
 Involves field-experience component.
+CT law requires fingerprinting and a criminal background check for the field experiences in this class.
+Fingerprinting must be completed prior to the beginning of class.
 [GR]